Your shopping cart is empty!

 • It is rich in energy; 100 g oil provides 884 calories.
 However, its high ratio of mono-unsaturated fatty acids to saturated fatty acids qualifies it as one of the healthiest oil for consumption.

-• Extra virgin oil has high smoke point at 450 °F (210 ºC).
+• Extra virgin oil has a high smoke point at 450 °F (210 ºC).
 This property of olive is crucial while employing it in high-temperature cooking; as in deep-frying of certain food items.

 • Olive oil has an excellent lipid profile.
 Saturated, mono-unsaturated and polyunsaturated (SFA: MUFA: PUFA= 14: 77: 9) fats in it are distributed at healthy proportions.